First timer

 Big upside

 When the weather cooperates, Mount Baker Highway can turn a Bellingham weekend into a serious mountain trip.
-When it does not, the town still works because Fairhaven, the bay, trails, coffee, and breweries are strong enough to carry the day.
+When it does not, Fairhaven, the bay, local trails, coffee, and breweries are strong enough to carry the day.

 Simple weekend formula

-Bellingham works best when you do not over-script it: stay somewhere walkable, hold one scenic-drive or trail day, and keep a bayfront/Fairhaven fallback for rain.
+Bellingham feels best when you do not over-script it: a walkable stay downtown or in Fairhaven, one scenic-drive or trail day on the best weather window, and a bayfront or Fairhaven fallback for rain.

 Use these guides to turn the page you’re reading into a full weekend plan.